Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Methodology

 \subsubsection{Generative Large Language Models}

-Generative LLMs are powerful language models that can generate coherent and contextually relevant text.
-These models, such as GPT-3/4, are trained on vast amounts of text data and can generate human-like text based on a given prompt or input.
+Generative LLMs are powerful language models capable of generating coherent and contextually relevant text.
+Models like GPT-3 and GPT-4 are trained on vast amounts of text data, enabling them to produce human-like text in response to a given prompt or input.
 Fine-tuning is a common adaption strategy to align the target of pre-trained model and domain-specific applications, such as two popular paradigms of prompt tuning, and instruction tuning.
-For all these tuning methods, they have an equal final objective loss of autoregressive training as follows:
+For all these tuning methods, they have an equal final objective loss of autoregressive training as follows: { \abovedisplayskip{0.05cm} \belowdisplayskip{0.05cm}

-Taking instruction tuning as an example, which designs and constructs instruction data to restrict the output scope and format. $x$ and $y$ represent the ``Instruction Input'' and ``Instruction Output'' in the self-instruct data, respectively, e.g., \emph{Instruction Input: ``Do you like this item?'', Instruction Output: ``Yes.''}.
+} Taking instruction tuning as an example, which designs and constructs instruction data to restrict the output scope and format. $x$ and $y$ represent the ``Instruction Input'' and ``Instruction Output'' in the self-instruct data, respectively, e.g., \emph{Instruction Input: ``Do you like this item?'', Instruction Output: ``Yes.''}.
 And $y_{t}$ is the $t$-th token of the $y$, $y_{<t}$ represents the tokens before $y_{t}$, $\Theta$ is the original parameters of LLM, and $\mathcal{T}$ is the training set.